Salt & Wind Travel

 Traffic Violations: Can I get a ticket in Italy?

 Yes!
-You can get a ticket in Italy if you do not follow the rules of the road.
+You can receive a ticket in Italy if you do not follow the road rules.
 Interestingly, police rarely pull cars over, but tickets are automated with machines called “autovelox.”
-These machines measure your speed, read your license plate, and then will send infractions to the car rental company which will track you down to pay.

-Frequently Asked Questions
+Frequently Asked Questions About Driving In Italy

 According to the US embassy, American citizens can legally drive in Italy using their American driver's license so long as it's accompanied by an official translation in Italian.
 This is made simple by getting an international driver’s license (also sometimes called an international driver’s permit), which it can be written in multiple languages.
 This permit acts as a formal translation of your current license and it is valid for renting cars overseas and allows you to freely enjoy the benefits of driving while visiting Italy.